Dan4ik7/Infigo/README.md

 4. Create a Scheduled Task
 a.
 Implement a scheduled task (should be done automatically when machine will start) that runs every 5 minutes to:
-i.
+b.
 Perform an HTTP POST request to send all Prometheus data (localhost:9090) to a temporary API endpoint like Pipedream RequestBin.
 5. Develop a PowerShell Script
 a.
 Write a PowerShell script to:
   i.
-Generate a dump file of the deployed IIS website automatically.
+Generate a dump file of the deployed IIS website automatically. ii.

-ii.
 Ensure the script is stored on the VM.
 6. Generate IIS Usage Report
 • Based on the logs from IIS, create a script or tool that generates a summary/report
 including: